If you're thinking about a bespoke, contemporary and inexpensive way to redo your kitchen or bathroom, it might be time to go ply!

 Image credit: Sustainable Kitchens

 Handcrafted plywood kitchens will tailor functionality and design to your specific home and needs.
 However, if your budget doesn't permit custom design, you can still go the plywood route on an IKEA staple - the Metod kitchen.
 There are a few kitchen specialists who will make a plywood doors, drawer fronts, cover panels and worktops specifically designed to fit IKEA's Metod range which allows you to get that bespoke looking kitchen at a far more achievable price.
-Check our Plykea, Custom Fronts and Naked Kitchens for some ideas.
+Check our Plykea or Naked Kitchens for some ideas.

 There’s an idea that plywood can’t be used around water, but plywood can be used to make boats!
 You don’t even need to use marine-grade for high-moisture areas; you just need to specify to the supplier that the plywood be appropriate for high-moisture areas and then ensure it’s finished with the right product.